 Nantucket: There are multiple options for cruising to this scenic island, depending on departure location.
 Hy-Line Cruises and The Steamship Authority run year-round service, each with both a traditional ferry, which takes approximately two hours to reach the island, and a high-speed ferry, which takes an hour.
 The Steamship Authority, which runs boats from terminals in Woods Hole and Hyannis, can transport both walk-on passengers and vehicles.
 Hy-Line Cruises, operating out of Hyannis, carries passengers only (no vehicles); see their Nantucket Ferries page.
 A seasonal passenger-only ferry is also available from New Bedford.
 For schedules and fares, see the SeaStreak website.

-Once You Arrive in Nantucket: Nantucket is large enough that most visitors without cars will want to plan for an alternate form of transportation.
+Once You Arrive in Nantucket: Nantucket is large enough that most visitors without cars may want to plan for an alternate form of transportation.
 For those who want to avoid driving, the island’s flat terrain is great for walking and biking.
-For bikers, both road and off road trails offer opportunities to explore the entire island, as outlined by Discover Nantucket’s biking web page.
+For bikers, both road and off road trails offer opportunities to explore the entire island, as outlined by Town of Nantucket’s Bike Paths map.
 The Nantucket Regional Transit Authority (NRTA) also offers shuttle buses around the island.
-To plan your island getaway, check out Discover Nantucket’s guide to the best of Nantucket.
+To plan your island getaway, check out the Nantucket Island Chamber of Commerce for information on visiting Nantucket.

 Newport/Block Island (seasonal): From the end of June to the start of September, the Block Island ferry transports passengers from Fall River through scenic Narragansett Bay to Newport, Rhode Island, historic playground of the rich and famous.
 If gilded seaside mansions don’t appeal, however, passengers can remain on the ferry and continue on to Block Island, a dollop of land off the coast of Rhode Island famous for its beaches and relaxed pace.
 See the Block Island Ferry - Fall River Hi-Speed Schedule web page.